mdekstrand/cs533-web/assignments/A1/index.md

 On this site, you will find a few things:

 -   The data itself.
-We want “Most Recent Institution-Level Data”
+We want “**Most Recent Institution-Level Data**”.
 -   The documentation.
 Of particular note:
-    - The Data Dictionary contains concise definitions of key fields
+    - The “**Data Dictionary**” contains concise definitions of key fields
-    - The Technical Documentation for Institution-Level Data Files contains more thorough discussion of the different variables, and on pages 33–37 describes where the data came from and how was collected.
+    - The “**Technical Documentation for Institution-Level Data Files**” contains more thorough discussion of the different variables, and on pages 33–37 describes where the data came from and how was collected.

 The lack of direct links is deliberate.
 I want you to navigate the site yourself to find the relevant files, so you gain experience collecting information about a data set.